rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 };
 ```

 We won't go into too much depth as to what is happening here, the next section will cover a more configurable example, but if you are working with Rain Opcodes, this is the standard 'Opcodes block' format you will see and work with regularly.
+As written in the comments, `stackLength` and `argumentsLength` will be removed in future versions of the VM as they will be calculated automatically.

 #### calculatePriceStateConfig

 In this next section we will look a little bit at what is happening with the RainVM.
 If you want to skip this part and just deploy a `Sale` contract, then just copy this code as is and skip this section.
+If you want your sale to have a different `walletCap`, then change the second constant from `10` to something else.

 We won't go into too much depth on how assembly language works, but this code works in a similar way, and we will cover this a bit more in a later article.

 In this example, we will be checking that a user doesn't have more tokens than a pre-set value in their wallet.
 We will also check that the user will not have more after they have made a purchase.
-Depending on the result of this check, we will either sell the tokens to the user at a `staticPrice` or at an infinity value so they can't buy any.
+Depending on the result of this check, we will either sell the tokens to the user at a `staticPrice` or at an infinity value so they can't buy any (in the future this might change to `0` instead of infinity).

-Limiting a user's allowance of token is just one example of how the VM can be used to configure a Sale contract, and is by no means the only way.
-After this example, we will reverse it to check the user doesn't have `LESS_THAN` the amount.
+Limiting a user's allowance of tokens is just one example of how the VM can be used to configure a [`Sale contract`][sale], and is by no means the only way.
+After this example, we will look at a very slightly different configuration so you can get used to how it is working.

+[//]: # (// todo check if staticPrice/walletCap needs to be parsed &#40;divide by 18 0s?&#41;)

 ```
 saleState.calculatePriceStateConfig = {
-  constants: [100, 10, ethers.constants.MaxUint256], // staticPrice, walletCap, MaxUint256 (ffff..) // todo check if staticPrice/walletCap needs to be parsed (divide by 18 0s?)
+  constants: [100, 10, ethers.constants.MaxUint256], // Constants to be used in the configuration: `staticPrice`, `walletCap`, `0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff`
   sources: [
     ethers.utils.concat([
       // 1. put onto the stack, the amount the current user wants to buy